taowen/vite-howto/packages/SSR/share-index-html/README.md

 └── server-entry.js
 ```

-instead of client-entry.js, vite bundled the javascript to assets/index.6540b25d.js, and rewrite the html to reflect the change.
+client-entry.js is no longer client-entry.js in dist, vite bundled the javascript to assets/index.6540b25d.js, and rewrite the html to reflect the change.

-## how server reference client in production
+### how server reference client in production

 There are two things need to be referenced: